Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era

-\textit{Runtime analysis} \
+\subsubsection{Runtime analysis}

-Let $n$ be the number of hardware qubits, $k$ the number of circuit qubits to be allocated in a partition, $g$ the number of gates that the circuit has.

-For GSP algorithm, in most cases, the number of circuit qubits is less than the number of hardware qubits, thus the time cost is $O(k^3n^k)$.
+Let $n$ be the number of hardware qubits (physical qubits) and $k$ the number of circuit qubits (logical qubits) to be allocated a partition.
+The GSP algorithm selects all the combinations of $k$ subgraphs from $n$-qubit hardware and takes $O(C(n,k))$ time, which is $O(n \, choose \, k)$.
+For each subgraph, it computes its fidelity score including calculating the longest shortest path, which scales at $O(k^3)$.
+It ends up being equivalent to $O(k^3min(n^k, n^{n-k}))$.
+In most cases, the number of circuit qubits is less than the number of hardware qubits, thus the time complexity becomes $O(k^3n^k)$.
 It increases exponentially as the number of circuit qubits augments.
-QHSP algorithm starts by collecting a list of $m$ starting points where $m \leq n$.
-It takes $O(mk^2 + nlog(n) + g)$, which is polynomial.
-For the detailed explanation of runtime analysis, see Supplementary Note 3.